 Black Gold: Texas Oil

-The discovery and development of Texas oil and natural gas fields was and is a continuing economic boon to Texas.
+The discovery and development of Texas oil and natural gas fields was and is a continuing economic boom for Texas.
 It allowed economic diversification, establishing a Texas industrial base with the construction of oil fields, pipelines, refineries, railroads, port facilities, and their attendant support industries.
 The Texas “oil boom” also wove itself indelibly into the fabric of Texas culture and myth.

 Oil drilling could be dangerous work.
 However, the risk was balanced by the potential payout, especially for wildcatters if they could find a new oil field.